 The group comes together for weekly conversations with local artists and for dinners, drinks, and discussion with fellow residents, local partners and friends.
 Residents share previous or current work and research during their stay through an first-week resident gathering (to review previous work & experience) and for a final open house / presentation the last weekend of the residency.
 Each month we host a local after-school group for a creative workshop & lunch developed through resident skills & ideas.

 *Please note: We assist with project development and research as much as possible to create a platform of support, conversation, reflection and accessibility.
 That said, all needs and desires are not always possible to access and the primary work does lie in the hands of resident themselves.

 Applicants are encouraged to consider (both on application and during their stay) how their work or research will interact with Oaxaca as a place, community and culture, and to reflect on their role and responsibility as a an artist or researcher learning and creating in a new location.
-Due to the limited time-frame, we are less focused on your capability to learn / produce / execute, and more so on the thoughtful process and purpose from which you are doing so.
+Due to the limited time-frame, we are less focused on residents’ capability to learn / produce / execute, and more so on the thoughtful process and purpose from which we are doing so.

 These residencies include varied participation in our shorter-term residencies / Arts & Lectures.

 APPLICATIONS FOR SUMMER 2020 WILL OPEN LATE AUGUST.